Are you new to the Melbourne property investment market?

 However, there’s still only a relatively small portion of people that venture into property investment, and fewer even who develop substantial portfolios.
 People have other priorities, and it does take consistent effort to build wealth through property, which doesn’t appeal to everyone.

 2. Investing in Property Is a Get Rich Quick Scheme

 While you can make much money from investing in property, it’s by no means something that you should jump into expecting an immediate return.
-Many people out there try and sell this myth that you can make a fortune in property overnight to profit from unsuspecting investors.
-The reality is that it’s all about patience, timing and knowing the right moves to make.
+Many people out there try and sell this myth that you can make a fortune in the property overnight to profit from unsuspecting investors.
+The reality is that it’s all about patience, timing, and knowing the right moves to make.

 Property is a substantial investment, and as we explained above, as a financial trend it’s always on the up.
 The key here is not to expect too much too soon.
 Wait for the value of your property to rise, and don’t panic if your returns aren’t immediately as high as you had hoped.

 Myth 3.
 You Need to Buy Your Own Home First

 This is a massive impediment for prospective property investors.
 They believe that just because they don’t own their own home, that they can’t begin investing in other properties to make a profit.

 We own 12 properties overall, and yet we rent the home we live in.
 Why?
 Because buying a house to live in is taking money out of your pocket that you could be investing elsewhere.
 When considering your position as an investor, you need to start thinking about things around you as assets, and your own home isn’t an asset because it’s not making you any money.

 Start by investing in other properties first; then you’re better placed to generate an income and move onwards from there.